 In addition to this, too many antioxidants can have a native effect on your body and your brain.
 Therefore, enjoy oolong tea in a mindful, moderate way and be aware that other caffeine products will also affect your diet and lifestyle.

 Oolong tea is a great way to incorporate some brilliant health benefits into your daily lifestyle.
 A tasty tea that is easy to add to your lifestyle and the practice that has been prominent in China for thousands of years.

-The tea, goes back to 1500, is loved by the whole world.
+The tea, goes back to the 1500s, is loved by the whole world.
 As such, the variety of snacks served alongside tea has been enriched for centuries.
 Undoubtedly,...